The Occidental Quarterly

 The Southern Poverty Law Center calls it a "racist journal", while historian Tony Taylor describes the publication as a "far-right, racially obsessed US magazine".
-The Anti-Defamation League has referred to it as one of the primary publications promoting far-right anti-Semitism.
+The Anti-Defamation League has referred to it as one of the primary publications promoting far-right antisemitism.
 David Frum and Max Blumenthal have called it pseudo-scholarly or pseudo-academic.
 The World Weekly describes the magazine as a "stalwart" of the alt-right movement in the United States.

 Publisher and editors

 The journal is published by the Charles Martel Society (not to be confused with France's anti-Algerian Charles Martel Group), named in honor of Charles Martel, who halted a Muslim invasion of Europe at the Battle of Tours in 732.

 The editor of The Occidental Quarterly is Kevin B. MacDonald.
 Its publisher was William Regnery II.
 Editorial advisory board members include Virginia Abernethy, Richard Lynn, James C. Russell and Kevin B. MacDonald.
 Jared Taylor, of the American Renaissance magazine, is a past member.
 Samuel T. Francis was an associate editor until his death.

 In response to a critical essay by The American Prospect which said that "Sitting on the Occidental's advisory board is a who's who of the national anti-immigration movement", Regnery defended the editorial board, stating: "Of the thirteen individuals on its editorial board, ten hold Ph.D.s and two others are editors of their own publications.
 All are respected writers in their own fields."